Six String Acoustic

 What are the 3 most used guitar chords?

-It’s certainly difficult to say out of the several basic open chords, though C, G, and D have certainly seen their fair share, but so have E and A. Those would certainly be the five most used guitar chords.
-The top three would be quite a stringent toss up between those five.
+It’s certainly difficult to say out of the several basic open chords, though C, G, and D have certainly seen their fair share, and so have E and A. Those would certainly be the five most used guitar chords.
+The top three would be quite a stringent toss-up between those five.

 What are the 3 main chords in music?

-This is difficult to say, unless we were to include songs that are built entirely on one chord.
+This is difficult to say unless we were to include songs that are built entirely on one chord.
 Terry Riley’s landmark classical composition ‘In C’, is more or less entirely founded on a C major chord.
-The Beatles song ‘Blue Jay Way’ is exactly the same, droning repeatedly on a C major, both of which were influenced by Indian classical music to a considerable extent.
-‘Heroin’ by The Velvet Underground is founded entirely on two chords, and most common country and folk traditions don’t have many more than three chord songs.
+The Beatles’ song ‘Blue Jay Way’ is the same, droning repeatedly on a C major, both of which were influenced by Indian classical music to a considerable extent.

 Your email address will not be published.
 Required fields are marked *